 In addition to fees paid to legal and financial advisers, the acquiring company will incur costs for printing and mailing the required documentation to the target company shareholders.
 The acquiring company and/or the target company will usually retain, and pay a fee to, a proxy solicitor who will assist in the solicitation of votes or shares to be tendered.
 Fees will also be payable to the exchange or paying agent retained by the acquiring company to accept and pay for shares tendered into a tender or exchange offer, and to pay the merger consideration to the target company shareholders in a merger.
+In a hostile tender or exchange offer, the acquiring company often also engages, and pays a fee to, a public relations firm.

-If securities are issued as consideration, the issuer will pay to the SEC a registration fee, which is \$121.20 per \$1 million (based on the estimated offer price of the securities to be offered as consideration).
+If securities are issued as consideration, the issuer will pay to the SEC a registration fee, which is \$109.10 per \$1 million (based on the estimated offer price of the securities to be offered as consideration).
 If a filing is required by the Hart-Scott-Rodino Act, as described in the response to question 2.14 below, the acquiring company is responsible for payment of the filing fee (either \$45,000, \$125,000 or \$280,000, depending on the size of the transaction) at the time of filing (in practice, the parties often share the fee).
-The Foreign Investment Risk Review Modernization Act of 2018 authorised CFIUS to charge filing fees, but formal rulemaking is required before such fees are implemented.
-Such fees are not expected to be in effect until the first half of 2020, and will be capped at the lesser of \$300,000 and 1% of the transaction value, subject to future adjustments for inflation.
+In July 2020, CFIUS implemented filing fees equal to 0.15% of transaction value, not to exceed \$300,000.